resire02/capstone48_intro_to_microcontrollers/docs/lab-2/Lab-2.md

 13. Select the port and board then compile the sketch, ensuring that Tools -> Chip is set to "AVR64DD32 and Tools -> Programmer is set to "Curiosity Nano".
 Use Sketch -> Upload Using Programmer to send the code to your Curiosity Explorer.

 14. You should now see an image show up on the SSD1306 display.
 If the image does not show up, check that your Curiosity Nano is properly connected to the Curiosity Explorer board.

+The SSD1306 OLED display is a very versatile peripheral that can be used to display graphics.
+For a more advanced example, check out the [ssd1306_bouncing_logo](./Code/OLED_code/ssd1306_bouncing_logo.ino) sketch that displays a bouncing logo.

 ## Working with the Digital Addressable LEDs